Eldad ha-Dani: 19th century opinions

 Nineteenth-century critics were divided in their opinions concerning Eldad.
 Simhah Pinsker, Heinrich Grätz, and Adolf Neubauer believed he was a Karaite missionary, allegedly endeavouring to discredit the Talmud through his statement that the four tribes did not know the names of the Tannaim and Amoraim, and that their halakhot were different from those of the Talmud.
 This opinion was refuted by Moses Schorr and Adolf Jellinek, who observed that Eldad's halakhot contain rules of shechita not accepted by the Karaites.
 P. F. Frankl regarded Eldad as a mere charlatan whose sayings and doings were not worth attention.
 Jacob Reifmann denied outright the existence of Eldad, and considered the letters of the community of Kairwan and of Ẓemaḥ ben Ḥayyim of Sura to be forgeries.

 Metz was the first to analyze the contents of Eldad's book in the light of the reports of other travellers.
 Abraham Epstein followed Metz's method, and came to the conclusion that Eldad's book is like a historical novel in which truth is mixed with fiction.
-According to Epstein, the Halakhot and laws described by Eldad are genuine, and were in use among the countrymen of Eldad, either in a province of eastern Africa or in Yemen, where the Jews at that time knew Hebrew, but did not recognize the Talmud.
-Eldad could not have been a native of Ethiopia, the country of the Beta Israel, since no trace of Ge'ez appears in Eldad's Hebrew.
-There are some traces of Arabic, which Eldad must have known, although he asserted the contrary.
+According to Epstein, the Halakhot and laws described by Eldad are genuine, and were in use among the countrymen of Eldad, According to Abraham Epstein and majority of the scholars thought the halakhot of Eldad was parallel with the halakhot of the Beta Israel.

 Later authors have made the connection between the Jewish names Eldad mentioned in his travels to a codex published in the mid-twentieth century.
 Eldad's account includes very biblical names for the people of his tribe, such as Uzziel, Adiel, and Abdon, and even his own.
-While these names do not seem to appear in post-biblical literature, possibly lending credence to the claim that Eldad was, in fact, a fraud; they, or their equivalents, do appear in the codex Chinese Jews by W. C. White, which connects the Jews in China to those from Persia.
+While these names do not seem to appear in post-biblical literature, possibly lending credence to the claim that Eldad was, in fact, a fraud; they, or their equivalents, do appear in the codex from Kaifeng published in Chinese Jews by W. C. White, which connects the Jews in China to those from Persia.